Monday, May 22, 2017

 In 1516 Johann Froben at Basel published the Novum Instrumentum omne diligenter ab Erasmo Roterdamo recognitum & emendatum, non solum ad graecam veritatem, verumetiam ad multorum utrisque linguae codicum ... emendationem & interpretationem ... by Desiderius Erasmus Roterodamus.

 According to Erasmus, one should translate not ad verbum (word-for-word) but ad sensum (sinngemäß or meaning-based).
 Any translation is just a recommendation and does not determine the meaning.
-Erasmus hoped that in his time of religious turmoil, i.e., during the Reformation, his new translation would contribute to the renewal of Christianity.
+Erasmus hoped that during his time of religious turmoil, the Reformation, his new translation would contribute to the renewal of Christianity.

-For his translation of the New Testament into German, Martin Luther used Erasmus's "best" Latin version but the interpretation, with the help of many new German words he invented, was all his.
+Martin Luther used Erasmus's "best" Latin version to translate the New Testament into German.
+Still, with the help of many new German words he invented, the interpretation was all his.
 In fact, the significance of Erasmus's work is not so much the better Latin of the Novum Instrumentum to be used by theologists and educated people but the opening for other, additional, and newer translations and interpretations.
 This is why Catholics were not allowed to read Bibles other than those authorized by Rome for centuries.
-In the 19th century, ironically, Protestant theologists started scrutinizing and questioning Luther's text going again back to the roots (ad fontes).
+In the 19th century, ironically, Protestant theologists started scrutinizing and questioning Luther's text, returning to the roots (ad fontes).
 As times change, so do translations and interpretations of the Bible.

 *